Rameshseerangan/Library-Management-System-Backend/Readme.md

+## Postman Documentation

+You can explore and test the API using the following [Postman Documentation Link](https://documenter.getpostman.com/view/39168739/2sAYBbeUqY).

+---

-# Library Management System API With Postman Document
+# Library Management System API With postman Documentation

 This is a simple Library Management System API that allows users and admins to perform basic operations such as user registration, login, book management, borrowing, and viewing borrowing history.
 The system uses JWT for authentication and MongoDB for data storage.